jbcodeforce/flink-studies/docs/firstapp.md

 # One way with mounted files to task manager and job manager containers.
 CNAME="jbcodeforce.p1.WordCountMain"
 JMC=$(docker ps --filter name=jobmanager --format={{.ID}})
-docker exec -ti $JMC flink run -d -c $CNAME /home/my-flink/target/my-flink-1.0.0-runner.jar --input file://home/my-flink/data/wc.text --output file://home/data/out.csv
+docker exec -ti $JMC flink run -d -c $CNAME /home/my-flink/target/my-flink-1.0.0-runner.jar --input file:///home/my-flink/data/wc.txt --output file:///home/my-flink/data/out.csv
 ```

 In the execution above, `flink` is a CLI available inside the job-manager container.

-See [this coding practice summary](#programming.md) for other dataflow examples.
+See [the coding practice summary](#programming.md) for other dataflow examples.

-And the official [operators documentation](https://ci.apache.org/projects/flink/flink-docs-stable/dev/stream/operators/) to understand
-how to transform one or more DataStreams into a new DataStream.
-Programs can combine multiple transformations into sophisticated
-data flow topologies.
+And the official [operators documentation](https://ci.apache.org/projects/flink/flink-docs-stable/dev/stream/operators/) to understand how to transform one or more DataStreams into a new DataStream.
+Programs can combine multiple transformations into sophisticated data flow topologies.

 ## Unit testing